-The Hérault is a 160 km long coastal river of the south of France.
+The river Hérault is a 160 km long coastal river of the south of France.
 It brings a lot of water to the region, but it is subject to important floods.
-It has an abundant flow : more than 1.3 billion tones of water per year are discharged.
-The irregularity of its flow is quite a problem, espacially concerning sudden floods, linked to the rainfall in the Mont Aigoual mountain range, that reached a flow of 1.500 m³/s on the 1st December 1958 and of 1.320 m³/s on the 19th December 1997, so to say the average flow of the Rhône river in Valence.
-However, in August, the flow can go down to 7.5 m³/s.
+It has an abundant flow : it discharges more than 1.3 billion tones of water per year.
+The irregularity of its flow is quite a problem, especially concerning sudden floods which are linked to the seasonal heavy rain on the Mont Aigoual mountain range: the river Hérault reached a flow of 1.500 m³/s on December 1st 1958 and of 1.320 m³/s on December 19 1997 (= the average flow of the river Rhône in Valence).
+However, in August, the flow can go down to 7.5 m³/s only.
 The depth of runoff in the Hérault basin is of 543 millimeter/year, which is higher than the average in France.
 Thus, here is a coastal river absolutely typical of the Mediterranean banks.